Anova Metals : Trading Halt | MarketScreener

 Dear Sean,

-Anova Metals Limited (ASX:AWV) requests an immediate halt in the trading of its securities pending the release of an announcement by the Company regarding the Entitlement Offer announced on 2 March 2020.
+Anova Metals Limited (ASX:AWV) requests a back-to-back halt in the trading of its securities pending the release of an announcement by the Company regarding the Entitlement Offer announced on 2 March 2020.

+The trading halt is requested pursuant to the Back-to-Back Trading Halts covered by the Class Waivers (under ASX Listing Rule 18.1) as detailed in the ASX's Compliance Update released on 31 March 2020.

 Yours sincerely,